dbc60/blog/content/note/projects/hugo-blog-styling.rst

 Simiilarly colors for the drop-caps block would be modifiers, such as ``static/ modifier/drop-caps_green.css``.

+I thought I might have separate files for modifying the drop-cap fonts based on screen width.
+I consider files like ``static/drop-caps/drop-caps_goudy-120.css`` for screens with a max-width of 120ch.
+After some experimentation I simplified, and just included a set of ``@media`` sections in the existing files.

 When should layout HTML be placed in a subdirectory of ``layouts`` and when should it be placed under ``layouts/partials``?
 I think the answer is to place HTML under a subdirectory of ``layouts/`` when there is content in a